zhou-dong/elevator-control-system/README.md

 #### Solution:

-- Use a 'score' indicate how much match of a elevator to passenger.
+- Use a `score` indicate how much match of a elevator to passenger.

-### Second

 #### Disadvantage:

 - In this project, all the elevators use the same SCAN algorithm to traverse among the floors.
-May be different elevators could choose different algorithm.
+May be different elevators should choose different algorithm.

 #### Solution: